-- In a small bowl combine the juice of one lime, cumin, cayenne and salt.
-Pour over quinoa mixture.
-Stir to combine.
+- Add the juice of one lime, cumin, cayenne and salt to the bowl.
+Fold together to combine.
+Enjoy!

 - Defrost frozen edamame prior to preparing the salad by putting it the refrigerator the night before or quickly defrosting it in the microwave.

 - Some quinoa needs to be rinsed before cooking unless the package says it is pre-rinsed and ready to use.
 Use a metal sieve and run water over quinoa until water runs clear.
 Drain and transfer to pot.

 - Optional: Leave out cayenne and let each person control their own spice.